 The priest performs some rituals and chants while worshipping symbolic god idols.
 The priest first asks the mother to put a tika on the baby’s forehead.
 Then, a special garland made up of Bermuda grass (Dubo) is put around the baby’s neck.
 Finally, the rice is fed.

 While the mother holds the baby, other family members continue the rice feeding process.
-Those who attend the ceremony do not only feed the rice but also offer gifts and blessings to the baby.
+Those who attend the ceremony not only feed the rice but also offer gifts and blessings to the baby.
 Those gifts are usually money, dolls, gold and silver chains, earrings, anklets, bangles, etc.

-It is a special anklet that has carvings of dragon at the ends.
+It is a special anklet that has carvings of dragons at the ends.
 Such kalli is believed to keep the bad omens away from the baby.
 Similarly, in some Newari households, the babies have their ears pierced with either gold or silver earrings.

 In some cultures, a plate is placed in front of the baby to choose objects.
 Objects like a jewel, books, pens, food items and clay are placed where each object is symbolic.
 Jewel symbolizes wealth, Books symbolize learning, a pen symbolizes wisdom, food items symbolize love for food, and clay symbolizes property.